-English majors focus on one of three emphases: Literary Studies, Film & Media Studies, or Creative Writing.
+English majors focus on one of three emphases: Literary Studies, Film and Media Studies, or Creative Writing.
 Regardless of their emphasis, all students acquire a wide breadth of knowledge about the past and present of literature, film, and media.
 Our interdisciplinary program equips students with the skills to interpret the variety of texts and images they encounter on a daily basis and to contribute to their cultural environment in passionate, innovative, and insightful ways.

 Students regularly engage with contemporary issues in the literary and media arts through on-campus Hendrix-Murphy Foundation programming, the Drake lecture series, and Odyssey Professorship events.
 Leading novelists, filmmakers, and critics regularly come to campus to give talks and workshops.
 Internships, study abroad programs, campus publications, and media organizations further enhance the major

 What to do with an English Major?
 Check out the chart below!
 Students also go on to successful careers in higher education.
 We regularly place students in some of the top graduate programs in the country, including Harvard, University of Chicago, the Iowa Writers’ Workshop, and the University of North Carolina-Chapel Hill.

 To get a flavor of our community and upcoming events, please check our calendar or find us on Facebook!